Suunto's D6i NOVO and D6i Zulu - 5 Dive Modes including Free Diving

 The Suunto D6i Novo is available in Steel, Black, White, Stone and Stealth.
 These are currently retailing between $1000 to $1200.

-Be careful when buying these as a package with the wireless air transmitter.
 The transmitter retails for around $450.
-Make sure the 'package' is a real deal, otherwise buy these items separately.
+When shopping around for packages, make sure the 'package' is a real deal, otherwise buy these items separately.

 The Zulu strap transforms the D6i Novo into a great looking watch sized dive computer.
 These military style straps are extremely durable and come in black, stealth (brown) and blue.
 These are priced slightly above the standard D6i Novo, but you'll be able to buy the D6i Novo Zulu online for under $1300.